 The JBL Link Bar feels decently well-made.
 It's not as great as other models that are made out of solid plastic.
 The bar is covered by fabric that can easily be damaged or become dirty.
 On the upside, the plastic still feels somewhat durable.
 It's quite similar to Sony soundbars or the Klipsch Bar 48.
 It's also a 3-in-1 product: a soundbar, a Google Home Speaker, and an Android TV box.

 The Link Bar's stereo frequency response is decent.
 It doesn't have a very deep bass, due to the lack of a dedicated wireless subwoofer, which is disappointing.
 On the upside, the rest of the response is fairly neutral and well-balanced, which is great for music.
+For a lower LFE, check out a soundbar with a dedicated subwoofer like the Yamaha YAS-209.

 The JBL Link Bar's soundstage is decent.
 It sounds a little wider than the bar itself, but not by much and it won't be as natural as a home theater setup with dedicated tower speakers.
 On the upside, the sounds are accurate and come from a pinpoint location.